MartinSandstrom/OnlineFormAustralia/README.md

 * If going with the express endpoint solution for CORS, caching the results for future use will be necessary

-* How do we validate streetname?
+* How do we validate street name?

+* Better client validation for input fields

 * Better validation feedback on wrong input formats